 We source materials from local and overseas distributors who shares the same vision and goal on sustainability.

-For our basics range uses Earthpositive blanks which are gots certified organic cotton and ethically produced under Fairwear Foundation.
+Our basic range includes Earthpositive blanks, which are GOTS (Global Organic Textile Standards) certified organic cotton and ethically produced under Fairwear Foundation.

 We design and have them printed or embroidered in Melbourne.

-We hand over our patterns to our local patternmaker and have them altered, digitised and printed.
+Then, they are handed over to our local pattern maker and have them altered, digitised and printed.

 Sometimes this process is also done in-house.

-Final patterns, fabrics and trims are sent to our local factory for small run production.
+Final patterns, fabrics and trims are sent to our local factory or our in-house studio for small run production.

-Rather than having a wasteful fast fashion mindset, we believe in a lifestyle with a minimal approach.
+Rather than having a wasteful fast fashion mindset, we believe in a minimalistic lifestyle.

-Why not surround yourself with quality products that you love and cherish it forever.
+Surround yourself with quality products that you can cherish forever.

 We invite you to take this sustainable approach.

-If it’s absolutely worn to death, you can recycle (eg. old worn out t shirts can be reused as a cleaning rag).
+If it’s absolutely worn to death, you can recycle for other home purposes (eg. old worn out t shirts can be reused as a cleaning rag).

 Throwing out in the bin is last thing you want to do – we all know where that’s heading.We are looking to introduce ‘Life-Time Repairing Service’.
 A program which enables us to receive your old Kodama Apparel clothes to be repaired or up-cycled – no matter how long ago you purchased it from us.